 A number of factors can explain this increased cooperation on water management.
 These can be divided into three categories: internal changes, external factors of influence and changes in the regional context.

 The first range of factors corresponds to internal changes in Turkey.
 The early years of the Justice and Development Party’s (AKP) rise to power following their election victory in 2002 was characterised by a “zero problems with neighbouring countries” approach (Djavadi, 2016), which contributed to improving relations in the ET basin.
-Furthermore, years of (failed) negotiation processes in the ET basin – although failed – and the increasing participation of Turkey in global fora on water have exposed Turkey to the “benefit-sharing” idea based on water use efficiency, pollution protection and cooperation.
-As such, Turkish authorities becoming increasingly aware of the increasing pressure of large-scale irrigation projects in the region on the Euphrates and of the unsustainability of such projects (Ibid.).
-Moreover, the decision-making process of Turkey's water legislation became more inclusive and decision-makers met with stakeholders, NGOs, universities and water users (Kibaroglu, 2014).
-The involvement of experts to elaborate water legislation played a major role in promoting cooperation amongst the co-riparians (Ibid.).
+Furthermore, years of (failed) negotiation processes in the basin and Turkey’s increasing participation in global fora on water have also exposed Turkey to the “benefit-sharing” idea based on water use efficiency, pollution protection and cooperation.
+As such, Turkish authorities becoming increasingly aware of the pressure and unsustainability of large-scale regional irrigation projects on the Euphrates (Lorenz & Erickson, 2013).
+Moreover, the decision-making process of Turkey's water legislation became more inclusive and decision-makers met with stakeholders, NGOs, universities and water users to elaborate on water legislation (Kibaroglu, 2014).

-The last factor explaining the increased cooperation is the general improvement of the political climate between the countries at the time, and the cooperation on non-water issues to achieve ‘win-win’ situations, particularly those pertaining to broader security issues (Daoudy, 2008).
-In 2003, Syria and Turkey signed a Trade Agreement and both countries united to fight jointly against the PKK in Northern Iraq (Emerson and Tocci, 2004).
-The reactivation of cooperation also became possible because countries developed complementary objectives (Erikson and Lorenz, 2013).
+The last factor is the general improvement of the political climate between the countries at the time, and the cooperation on non-water issues to achieve ‘win-win’ situations, particularly those pertaining to broader security issues (Daoudy, 2008).
+In 2003, Syria and Turkey signed a trade agreement and both countries joined forces in their fight against the PKK in northern Iraq (Emerson & Tocci, 2004).
+The reactivation of cooperation also became possible because the co-riparian countries developed complementary objectives.
 For instance, Iraq and Syria wanted to diversify their economy whilst Turkey wished to increased trade with its neighbours (Lorenz & Erickson, 2013).
 Actions to achieve such ‘win-win’ situations have so far been limited, although the potential is promising: for example, Turkey could store water for Iraq in its territory where evaporation losses are low, while Iraq could offer Turkey cheap energy in exchange (Alwash, 2016).

 Interruption of cooperation

-To conclude, although the relations amongst the co-riparians had become more cooperative since the beginning of the 2000s, cooperation over the management of the ET Basin has now stalled.
+Although relations amongst the co-riparians had become more cooperative since the beginning of the 2000s, cooperation over the management of the ET Basin has now stalled.
 As a result, there are currently no official agreements or frameworks in place to support equitable sharing and sustainable management of water resources in the region (Hassan et al., 2018).
-Considering the projected impacts of climate change predicted by the UN and the increasing environmental degradations in the basin, it is critical to find solutions to mitigate these effects in a region where livelihoods rely heavily on agriculture.
+Considering the projected impacts of climate change and worsening environmental degradation in the basin, it is critical to find solutions to mitigate these effects in a region where livelihoods rely heavily on agriculture.
 While some observers argue that the risk of inter-state war over the ET basin remains low (Lorenz & Erickson, 2013), the lack of progress in cross-border water cooperation could lead to “progressively growing fragility”, especially in Iraq and Syria (Mueller et al., 2021).

 Resilience and Peace Building

-The late 1990s and early 2000s have witnessed a significant improvement in the relations amongst the co-riparian states.
-In 1998, Syria expressed the will to restart Joint Technical Committee meetings.
-Moreover, in 2001, a Joint Communiqué between Syria and Turkey, which advocated sustainable use of the region's land and water resources through joint projects and exchange of knowledge, was initiated.
-This communiqué acted as a framework for the Memorandums of Understanding (MoU) on water management signed between Iraq and Turkey and Syria and Turkey in 2009.
-This same year, Turkey and Syria, agreed to jointly build a dam on the shared Orontes River, which used to be a bone of contention between the neighbours.
+The late 1990s and early 2000s have witnessed a significant improvement in co-riparian relations.
+In 1998, Syria expressed its will to restart Joint Technical Committee meetings.
+Moreover, in 2001, a Joint Communiqué between Syria and Turkey, which advocated sustainable use of the region's land and water resources through joint projects and knowledge exchange, was initiated.
+This communiqué acted as a framework for the Memorandums of Understanding (MoU) on water management signed between Iraq and Turkey and between Syria and Turkey in 2009.
+This same year, Turkey and Syria agreed to jointly build a dam on the shared Orontes River, which used to be a bone of contention between the neighbours.
 The reactivation of cooperation also became possible because countries developed complementary objectives.
 Another important achievement is the establishment of the Euphrates-Tigris Initiative for Cooperation (ETIC) in 2005 to promote cross-border water dialogue and scientific collaboration.

 Improving actionable information